 Students must have a permission number in order to enroll in 16-week and/or first 8-week classes even if the class is not full.
 Students should use permission numbers immediately online.
 Remember deadlines may fall on the weekend so if a student needs assistance using permission numbers they must come to Admissions & Records during operating hours before the deadline to enroll.
-Permission numbers must be used the day prior to the census date of the class (i.e. 16 permission numbers must be used by 9/13/20 and 2/21/21.
+Permission numbers must be used the day prior to the census date of the class (i.e. 16 permission numbers must be used by 9/12/21 and 2/22/22.
 Students must be officially enrolled in order to continue attending class.
 Please make sure you check your PeopleSoft Rosters regularly to ensure students are officially enrolled.
-Some classes have only the first day to issue and use permission numbers because the census date is the second day the class meets.
+Some classes have only the first day to issue and use permission numbers meets.